graphhopper/graphhopper/README.md

 The optional parameter `vehicle` defines the routing profile like `car`, `bike`, `motorcycle` or `foot`.
 You can also provide a comma separated list.
-For all supported values see the variables in the EncodingManager class of GraphHopper.
+For all supported values see the variables in the [FlagEncoderFactory](https://github.com/graphhopper/graphhopper/blob/0.7/core/src/main/java/com/graphhopper/routing/util/FlagEncoderFactory.java) of GraphHopper.

 If you have already imported a datasource with a specific profile, you need to remove the folder graph-cache in your map-matching root directory.